electricbookworks/electric-book-workflow/README.md

 *	use their standard embed iframe
 *	try to select a width of around 850 px
 *	add `style="max-width: 100%;"` and `class="non-printing"` to the iframe tag.

+## Footnotes, endnotes and sidenotes

+Our framework provides three options for notes.

+**Footnotes** appear at the end of a document (web page or book chapter).
+In book parlance, they are therefore actually endnotes, but we call them footnotes because that's what kramdown calls them.
+To create them in markdown, follow the [kramdown syntax for footnotes](http://kramdown.gettalong.org/syntax.html#footnotes):

+*	put a `[^1]` where the footnote reference should appear (the `1` there can be any numbers or letters, and should be different for each footnote in a document);
+*	anywhere in the document (we recommend after the paragraph containing the footnote reference), put `[^1]: Your footnote text here.`.

+**Sidenotes** appear in a box to the right of the text.
+On wide screens, they float far right of the text.
+On narrower screens, the text wraps around them.
+In print, the text wraps around them, too.
+To create a sidenote, put a `*` at the start of the sidenote text and `*{:.sidenote}` at the end (with no spaces).
+(Technically, you're creating an `<em>` span with a kramdown IAL.)

+**Sidenotes at the bottom of a page** only work in print.
+By adding `.bottom` to the `{:.sidenote}` tag, your sidenote sits at the bottom of the page rather than on the right with text wrap.
+So the markdown looks like this: `*This is a sidenote at the bottom of the page in print.*{:.sidenote .bottom}`.
+On screen, these act as regular sidenotes.

+## Stylesheets

+We've provided generic stylesheets in the framework, but any given project will probably need its own styling for one reason or another.

+Keep in mind, regarding our stylesheets:

+*	Our CSS files for print (e.g. `print.css`) are designed specifically for use with [Prince](http://princexml.com).
+*	Use the class `non-printing` for elements that should only appear on screen versions of your book, but not in the printed book (like buttons or video embeds).
+Our stylesheets will hide them from Prince output (with `display: none;`).
+*	Glance through our stylesheets to see what's useful, especially in `print.css`.
+E.g. the `.keep-together`, `.keep-with-next` and `page-break-before` classes, which you can add to almost any element in kramdown.
+For instance, include `{:.keep-together}` in the line immediately after a paragraph to stop it breaking.

 ## Trial-and-error tips